 Eosinophilic ascites is a rare presentation of eosinophilic gastroenteritis (EGE), a rare condition first described by Kaijser, in 1937; Hundreds of cases have been reported .
 EGE affects both adults and children.
-EGE was defined by the presence of gastrointestinal symptoms with an abnormal eosinophilic infiltrate of the intestine wall and exclusion of other causes of secondary eosinophilic infiltration; EGE has 3 clinical presentations depending on the depth of eosinophilic infiltration of the bowel wall [1-4].
+EGE is defined by the presence of gastrointestinal symptoms with an abnormal eosinophilic infiltrate of the intestine wall and exclusion of other causes of secondary eosinophilic infiltration; EGE has 3 clinical presentations depending on the depth of eosinophilic infiltration of the bowel wall [1-4].
 The mucosal form (44% of EGE cases ) is associated with diarrhoea, malabsorption, protein-losing enteropathy or bleeding.
 The muscular form (12% of cases ) corresponds to eosinophilic infiltration of the muscular layer and may result in acute obstruction.
-The serosal form (39% of EGE cases ) and may result in eosinophilic ascites (21%).
+The serosal form (39% of EGE cases ) may result in eosinophilic ascites (21%).

 Here, we report a rare and challenging case of eosinophilic ascites.

 A 25-year-old man presented diffuse abdominal pain, vomiting and left chest pain since a week.
 He had a history of asthma in childhood.
 He gained 9 kg within a few weeks but reported no fever or diarrhoea.
 Physical examination showed abdominal distension due to ascites and reduced vesicular murmur with dullness in the base of the left chest.
 Laboratory testing revealed a moderate hypereosinophilia, 1.1 × 109/L, and elevated C-reactive protein level, 160 mg/L. Liver function and lipase dosage were normal.
 Chest radiography revealed moderate left pleural effusion.